groupdocs/groupdocs-blog-content/Groupdocs.Blog/2013-11-14-groupdocs-plugin-for-textpattern-released/index.md

 url: /2013/11/14/groupdocs-plugin-for-textpattern-released/
 author: 'Rahul Gulati'
 summary: ''
-tags: ['GroupDocs Comparison', 'GroupDocs plugin', 'GroupDocs update', 'zArchive']
+tags: ['GroupDocs plugin', 'GroupDocs update', 'zArchive']
+categories: ['GroupDocs.Comparison Product Family']
 ---

 GroupDocs is excited to announce the launch of the [GroupDocs Comparison plugin for TextPattern](http://groupdocs.com/marketplace/plugins/comparison/textpattern).
 With this plugin, you can compare two documents in a browser.
 Select source and target files and run the comparison.
 Embed the compared documents to your TextPattern pages and easily share them with peers.
 GroupDocs Comparison generates a summary of any changes made to the document.
 Tracking insertions or deletions is easy.
 GroupDocs Comparison runs on a web-browser so no new software installations is needed.